-For working remotely, Epicodus uses Visual Studio Code Live Share to share the following:
+For working and collaborating remotely, Epicodus uses Visual Studio Code Live Share, Live Server, and Live Share Audio to share the following:

-Note: If you are using a Mac, Live Share will only work on macOS High Sierra 10.13 and above.
+Note: If you are using a Mac, VS Code Live Share will only work on macOS High Sierra 10.13 and above.
 If you're on a lower version of macOS, please upgrade your computer now.
 Contact your teacher or advisor if you have any issues.
-If you do not have access to a personal computer, please reach out to your teacher or career services staff.
+If you do not have access to a personal computer, please reach out to your teacher or advisor.

 After you install VS Code, click the four squares on the left side of the screen to access the Extensions menu.
 In the image below, the icon with four squares is the bottom icon.

-You should see the files listed in the left-hand pane of VS Code.
+Once you've opened your project in VS Code, you should see the files listed in the left-hand pane.
 If the file tree isn't showing, click the top left icon that shows two overlapping squares to show the file tree.

 If only one file is showing, or you're not seeing the expected files, close the VS Code window, make sure you are in the correct directory in the terminal, and type